 The ReBound Series expands the mission of Seven Kitchens Press to bring new and/or underappreciated writers to a broader audience by reprinting out-of-print chapbooks in select new editions.
 Each title in the series features the option of an introductory foreword by a nominating writer (who will be given the opportunity to edit the introduction).
 As with all our titles, the authors (if available) will work closely with the editor in the production process; each chapbook will feature a full-color cover and will be printed in an initial set of 100 copies.
 All styles welcome.
 We are especially interested in reading poets from marginalized communities.

-Submissions are currently closed.
 Here are the complete guidelines:

 - The ReBound Series will select one to two out-of-print chapbooks each fall to publish in new editions the following spring; during our spring review period, additional chapbooks may be selected for fall publication.